sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 }
 ```

-A [token that has the prerequisite scopes](#github-api-token-and-access) and both read and write access to all relevant repositories and organizations is required to fetch repository and team permissions and team memberships is required and cache them across syncs.
+A [token that has the required scopes](#github-api-access) and both read and write access to all relevant repositories and organizations is needed to fetch repository permissions and team memberships.
-Read-only access will *not* work with cached permissions sync, but will work with [regular GitHub permissions sync](#repository-permissions).
+Read-only access will *not* work with cached permissions sync, but will work with careful configuration for [regular GitHub permissions sync](#repository-permissions).

 When enabling this feature, we currently recommend a default `groupsCacheTTL` of `72` (hours, or 3 days).
 A lower value can be set if your teams and organizations change frequently, though the chosen value must be at least several hours for the cache to be leveraged in the event of being rate-limited (which takes [an hour to recover from](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)).